 This is kinda like a ‘York Notes’ version of Vance Packard’s The Hidden Persuaders and updated for the modern age.
 Behavioural Science has recently been the buzz word in advertising thanks to David Cameron’s Nudge Unit and the resulting impact that this area of psychology has had on advertising.

 What this book does really well is give you a great introduction to the reasons why we do things.
 From choosing a chocolate bar to making a career move.
 It explores how our behaviour is shaped by psychological shortcuts and relates these back to advertising campaigns so you can see the behavioural biases in action.
 Trust us, once you’ve read this, you’ll never look at an advert in the same way again.
 You’ll be dipping into this book for many years to come for both creating ideas and also selling ideas.

 The Copy Book

-This one has been around for decades but has grown in content and then shrunk in size and we have to say that you simply have to own this book.
-It’s like a reference source for bloody great adverts and with each set of Ads you get an introduction to them from the creative behind them and insights into how they write and concept.
+This one has been around for decades but has grown in content and then shrunk in size.
+You simply have to own this book.
+It’s like a reference source for bloody great adverts.
+With each set of ads, you get an introduction to them from the creative behind them and insights into how they write and concept.
 I mean the first collection of adverts and bits of advice are from David Abbott.
-That alone should have you whizzing over to Amazon to buy this book NOW.
+That alone should have you rushing to buy this book NOW.

 Anything written by Dave Trott